 Cities Lead: Emerging Embodied Carbon Codes and Incentives

-Cities are pioneering the development and implementation of frameworks for decarbonizing the built environment.
+Local governments are pioneering the development and implementation of frameworks for decarbonizing the built environment.
 What are the latest policies from around the world, and which are most promising for reducing embodied carbon emissions?
 How will these impact building practice, and how can AEC and planning professionals participate and advocate for better policies?
 This session will include a global overview of the state of embodied carbon policies and testimonies from policymakers on their paths to crafting and implementing impactful policies.

 Core Materials: Better Concrete, Better Steel